 Calcium is important for maintaining bone health and may help with weight loss.
 Scientists have found that taking calcium and vitamin D3 supplements for 12 weeks could reduce body fat and visceral (belly) fat and improve metabolic health (13).

 Another study found that a calorie-restricted diet and increased dietary calcium intake could improve fat loss (14).
-However, there are reports where people did not see any significant changes in weight or fat after taking calcium supplements.
+A study published by the American Society for Nutrition evaluated the possible link between calcium intake and body fat.
+As per the study, increasing calcium in the diet from 0.1% to 2.0% minimized weight gain in both lean and fatty Zucker rats ( 15).
+Moreover, there are reports where people did not see any significant changes in weight or fat after taking calcium supplements.
 Therefore, it is advisable to check with your doctor and follow the recommendations.

 The effect of iron supplements on obesity is still unclear.
 Therefore, it is best to consult a doctor and check your iron status before taking supplements.
 You may also up your iron intake by consuming iron-rich foods like dates, raisins, dark leafy greens, beans, and meat.

 Unfortunately, magnesium deficiency is prevalent in people with obesity, type 2 diabetes, and other metabolic syndromes.
-Increasing magnesium intake helps improve metabolic syndrome by reducing blood pressure, high blood sugar, and high triglyceride levels (21), (22).
+Increasing magnesium intake helps improve metabolic syndrome by reducing blood pressure, high blood sugar, and high triglyceride levels (22), (23).
 A study found that magnesium supplementation could reduce BMI in people with magnesium deficiency, insulin resistance, and obesity.
-Researchers also observed some changes in body weight and waist circumference in a few participants (23).
+Researchers also observed some changes in body weight and waist circumference in a few participants (24).According to a study published in The British Journal Of Nutrition, alternative and complementary treatments, such as weight loss supplements, have recently become popular.
+For instance, magnesium supplement has anti-obesity properties.
+However, further studies are required to prove the long-term efficacy and effective dose of Mg supplementation (25).

 These vitamins and minerals accelerate your metabolism and contribute to your weight loss goals.
 However, before you rush to the pharmacy to get your supplements, here are a few precautions and tips to keep in mind.